 - Lost teeth: After children lose their baby teeth, it’s bad news for a tooth to fall out.
 You have to act quickly to try and save the tooth.
 It’s also important to determine whether an underlying condition may be responsible for the tooth loss if another cause is not apparent.

 - Damaged jaw: Your kid may hurt their jaw if they get injured, which can be a painful condition that impacts dental health.
 By seeing an emergency dentist, you can help your child feel more comfortable and get them checked out to see whether treatment is required to address their jaw damage.

 - Abscesses: You can’t exactly look in your kid’s mouth every day as they get older, and they may not realize what an abscess is until it causes a lot of pain.
 This serious infection could lead to major issues with their health, so getting them in to see a dentist as soon as possible is vital.

 - Dental injuries: Other types of mouth injuries could require dental care, such as cuts inside the mouth, mouth ulcers, soft tissue damage, and other conditions.
 If you’re unsure whether a dental visit would be most appropriate for the situation, consulting your primary care physician or checking with urgent care or the emergency room will provide you with more insight.

 Responding to an Emergency

 It’s hard to stay calm when your child is in pain, but that’s exactly what you need to do during a dental emergency.
-You want to take stock of the situation and get as much information as possible as to what’s going on.
-Younger children may not be able to give many details, as they simply know that they’re not feeling well.
-Older children, however, may be able to better describe how they’re feeling, what happened, and what hurts.
+You want to take stock of the situation and get as much information as possible about what’s going on.
+Younger children may not be able to give many details, as they know that they’re not feeling well.
+Older children, however, may be able to describe better how they’re feeling, what happened, and what hurts.

 Give the dentist all of this information when you bring your kid in, so they can quickly begin addressing the emergency.
 In some cases, every second counts, and you don’t want them to delay treatment while they gather basic information.